 Similar to JPMorgan’s COiN system in finance, CARA demonstrates how the utility of chatbots extends beyond customer-facing applications.

 Lawyers are not the only ones who could potentially gain from chatbot adoption in the legal sphere: consumers could also benefit, as the technology could help streamline more routine legal interactions, reducing the time and cost for consumers as well as law professionals.

 For example, while contesting a parking ticket may be a relatively routine legal procedure, it is mired in enough bureaucracy to make the process intimidating for many people.
 The process can require navigating communication with the relevant court, assembling paperwork, and pleading a case to the judge, among other steps.

-The free parking ticket-contesting app DoNotPay aims to make this process much simpler.
-The chatbot guides the user through a series of pre-programmed human language questions — e.g. “were you parked illegally because of a medical emergency?” — and uses their answers to determine whether the user is eligible to contest their ticket.
+DoNotPay, a free app for contesting parking tickets, among other legal actions, aims to make this process much simpler.
+Its chatbot guides a user through a series of pre-programmed human language questions — e.g. “Were you parked illegally because of a medical emergency?” — and uses answers to determine whether the user is eligible to contest their ticket.